 In 2008, the Company was the subject of a tax audit relating to the 2005 financial year and an agreement with the tax authorities was reached in February 2009.
-As a provision was set aside in the financial statements for the year ended 31 December 2008 in the amount of the adjustment accepted by the Company (\in 1.112 million), this tax audit has been considered as definitively closed and had no impact on the financial statements for the year ended 31 December 20.1).
+As a provision was set aside in the financial statements for the year ended 31 December 2008 in the amount of the adjustment accepted by the Company (€1.112 million), this tax audit has been considered as definitively closed and had no impact on the financial statements for the year ended 31 December 2009 (see Note 27.3 of Section 20.1).